JeanCarletta/HeatHack-Card-Game/heat-loss-measures/30-reduce-the-size-of-heated-spaces.md

 :::
 ::::

 Many community buildings have high ceilings.
 If you don't need the height, putting in a false ceiling can substantially reduce the amount of heating you need.
+In the 1990's, one rule of thumb for church halls was that if you could reduce the space volume by 25% the change would pay back in reasonable time.
+We don't know what the rule would be now.

 Similarly, if you have large spaces, finding a way to partition them into smaller ones - either permanently or as needed - can reduce your heating bills.